 Donald N. Cohen is a litigator who represents broker-dealers and their employees in virtually all aspects of their business.
-He is experienced in arbitrations and mediations before Financial Industry Regulatory Authority (FINRA) (which combined the arbitration and enforcement functions of the National Association of Securities Dealers (NASD) and the New York Stock Exchange (NYSE)), and in regulatory and enforcement proceedings before the Securities and Exchange Commission (SEC), FINRA and other regulatory and self-regulatory organizations.
+He is experienced in arbitrations and mediations before the Financial Industry Regulatory Authority (FINRA) (which combined the arbitration and enforcement functions of the National Association of Securities Dealers (NASD) and the New York Stock Exchange (NYSE)) and the American Arbitration Association (AAA), and in regulatory and enforcement proceedings before the Securities and Exchange Commission (SEC), FINRA and other regulatory and self-regulatory organizations.
 Donald also provides regulatory and compliance advice to broker-dealers and investment advisors and conducts internal investigations for them.
 He has wide-ranging experience in a broad range of commercial litigation matters.

 Areas of Concentration

 •Broker-Dealer employment matters

 AV, BV, AV Preeminent and BV Distinguished are registered certification marks of Reed Elsevier Properties Inc., used under in accordance with the Martindale-Hubbell certification procedures, standards and policies.